What Is Cryptocurrency Mining and How Does It Work?

 Mining pools

-Since the first successful miner is granted a block reward, the probability of finding the correct hash is extremely low.
+Since each block reward is given only to the first successful miner, the probability of mining a block is extremely low.
 Miners with a small percentage of the mining power have a very small chance of discovering the next block on their own.
 Mining pools offer a solution to this problem.

 Mining pools are groups of miners who pool their resources (hash power) to increase their chances of winning block rewards.
 When the pool successfully finds a block, the miners in the pool share the reward according to the amount of work they each contributed.

-Mining pools can benefit individual miners in terms of hardware and electricity costs, but their domination in mining has raised concerns about a possible 51% attack on networks.
+Mining pools can benefit individual miners in terms of hardware and electricity costs, but their domination in mining has raised concerns about centralization and potential 51% attacks.

 What Is Bitcoin Mining and How Does It Work?